 Before you flip the switch, take a few minutes to map out your topology and ensure you have:

 If you’re new to-IPsec, I recommend starting with a simple, symmetric setup same IKE group, same ESP group and then tuning for performance and compatibility.
 Also consider whether you want to use a dynamic IP approach on the remote end. some setups use a DDNS hostname on the remote peer to handle IP changes automatically.
-F5 vpn client version
+Edgerouter x vpn client setup guide for EdgeRouter X: configure VPN client connections, OpenVPN and IPsec 2026

 Choosing between GUI EdgeOS and CLI for EdgeRouter